olanrewaju-M-Yusuf/cyberdefender/Node-API.md

 dish.type; // => 2 (number)
 ```

+### `dish.presentAs`
+return the dish value as another type, without changing the dish.

+Same arguments as `dish.get`.

 ### `toString`
-Coerce the current dish to a string value.
-Calls `get(1)` on the dish.
+Get the current dish value as a string.
+Does not change the dish.

 ### `dish.set`